What to know about B.C. decriminalizing possession of drugs for personal use

 HOW WILL DECRIMINALIZATION BE MONITORED AND EVALUATED?

 The federal and provincial governments say they will work together to monitor indicators related to health and criminal justice, for example.
 Trends in substance use, interactions with police and public perceptions of people who use drugs are expected to be included in the data, as well as input from drug users.
-The evaluation will be done by the Canadian Institute for Health Information.
+The evaluation will be done by the Canadian Institutes of Health Research.

 WHAT ARE SOME EXCEPTIONS TO POSSESSION OF ILLEGAL SUBSTANCES?

-Note: Note to readers: This is a corrected story.
-An earlier version said the data will be evaluated by the Canadian Institutes of Health Information, instead of the Canadian Institutes of Health Research.